adamoshen/thesis-template/README.md

 ![](./readme_img/newcommand.png)

-by borrowing the default options from `XeLaTeX` (can be auto-populated by using the `wizard`) and appending
+by borrowing the default options from `XeLaTeX` (should be auto-populated by using the `wizard` as it may depend on your OS) and appending

 ```
 -shell-escape